I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/rxprocs/nf-rxprocs-rxdriverentry.md

 );
 ````

-## -parameters
+## Parameters

-### -param DriverObject [in]
+`DriverObject`

 A pointer to the driver object of the network mini-redirector driver.
 Each driver receives a pointer to its driver object in a parameter to its <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine.
 This driver object will be used to create the device object for the network mini-redirector driver.

-### -param RegistryPath [in]
+`RegistryPath`

 A pointer to a Unicode string containing the registry path to where driver parameters and other configuration data are stored.
 This registry path is normally located under a services entry for the specific network mini-redirector located under the following key:

 HKLM\System\CurrentControlSet\Services

-## -returns
+## Return Value

 <b>RxDriverEntry</b> returns STATUS_SUCCESS on success or one of the following error values on failure:
 <dl>
 <dt><b>RXINIT_START</b></dt>
 </dl>The initialization of RDBSS was started, but an error occurred.
 This error code is an internal RDBSS enum with a value of 5.

-## -remarks
+## Remarks

 A monolithic network mini-redirector driver which is linked statically with RDBSSLIB.LIB must call <b>RxDriverEntry</b> from its <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine to initialize the copy of the RDBSSLIB library linked with the driver. <b>RxDriverEntry</b> must be called by a monolithic network mini-redirector driver before any other RDBSS routines are called.

 After calling <b>RxDriverEntry</b> to initialize the copy of the RDBSS library near the start of its <a href="..\wdm\nc-wdm-driver_initialize.md">DriverEntry</a> routine, the network mini-redirector driver would usually call <a href="..\mrx\nf-mrx-rxregisterminirdr.md">RxRegisterMinirdr</a> later in its <i>DriverEntry</i> routine to register with RDBSS.